PennRobotics/ShureDroid/README.md

 application.
 The current installation of the Motiv Desktop software does not (rather, can not) prohibit the legal examination of the communication protocol if the goal is to improve software interoperability.
-ShureDroid does not rely on any part of the Motiv software for its creation or operation and would be considered either a legally permissable derived work or simply a compatible third-party application.
+ShureDroid does not rely on any part of the Motiv software for its creation or operation and would be considered either a legally permissible derived work or simply a compatible third-party application.

 No attempt was made to obscure or otherwise differentiate the standard USB HID protocol.
 Determining the structure of the MVX2U USB HID data packets is trivial.
 No attempt is made to encrypt USB HID